bramappelt/cbook/README.md

 # cbook
-Codes and Excercises from 'The C Programming Language by K &amp; R`
+Codes and Exercises from 'The C Programming Language by K &amp; R`